d99kris/rapidcsv/doc/rapidcsv_Document.md

 Constructor.

 **Parameters**
-- `pStream` specified an input stream to read CSV data from.
+- `pStream` specifies an input stream to read CSV data from.
 - `pLabelParams` specifies which row and column should be treated as labels.
 - `pSeparatorParams` specifies which field and row separators should be used.
 - `pConverterParams` specifies how invalid numbers (including empty strings) should be handled.